How much does it cost to build an app in Australia?

 Complexity and features

 The single biggest driver is how much the app does.
 Every feature takes time to design, build, and test.
-A simple display app (show users some content, let them contact you) is fundamentally different from a booking system with user accounts, calendar sync, payment processing, notifications, and an admin portal.
+A simple display app is fundamentally different from a booking system with user accounts, calendar sync, payment processing, notifications, and an admin portal.

 Before asking how much an app costs, write down everything you want it to do.
 Then be honest about what's essential for launch versus what's nice to have.